zzonyo/trust-docs-test/source/index.html.md

 ## 1.0.10 2020-01-15 API Upgrade
 ### 1、modify get Kline data interface:Added two request parameters “from” and “to”.
 Request parameter “from” stands for starting time and request parameter “to” stands for ending time.
 Data can be obtained for up to two consecutive years.
 Request parameter “size” was changed to non-mandatory.

-  -  /market/history/kline Get K-line data
+  -  /market/history/kline Get Kline data

 ### 2、When getting information on order cancellation via get contracts Information interface, users can only query last 24-hour data.